 - We will generate a report detailing our findings/issues — this is the “Constructability Review”, which will then be shared with you.

 - We will work with your after the report has been generated to resolve issues and discuss conflicts.

 - We will then issue our final invoice for the balance of the contract price agreed upon.

-- 3D model, virtual tour and final Constructability Review report is released.
+- 3D model and final Constructability Review report is released.

 What is included in The Constructability Review?